-However, you may notice your candidate feedback scores, either in your surveys or Glassdoor, dropping as a result.
+However, you may notice your candidate feedback scores, either in your surveys or on Glassdoor, dropping as a result.

 Because there is the misconception that good candidate experience and hiring fast at scale are mutually exclusive.
-But that’s not true!

 During my time at a FAANG, I doubled the EMEA headcount whilst simultaneously doubling our candidate feedback score.